sakaiproject/sakai/providers/jldap/README_JLDAP.txt

 though, it is at least possible able to calculate email addresses from user EID values.

-This behavior is implemented by EmailAddressDerivingLdapAttributeMapper, which takes two additional properties in addition to the standard properties supported by
+This behavior is implemented by EmailAddressDerivingLdapAttributeMapper, which takes two new properties in addition to the standard properties supported by
 SimpleLdapAttributeMapper:

   1) addressPattern -- Regexp describing the addresses which the provider will assume